ArcGIS Blog

 By Halle Martinucci and Mariia Lubinova and Sarah Hanson

 We had the pleasure of meeting with Katie Grillo, a GIS Web Technology Specialist for the City of Cambridge, Massachusetts, to discuss the value that ArcGIS Data Pipelines has added to the city’s data management workflows.
 ArcGIS Data Pipelines is a data integration tool in ArcGIS Online, offering a fast and efficient way to ingest, prepare, and maintain data.
 It provides an intuitive drag-and-drop interface that minimizes the need for coding skills, thereby reducing the time required to produce outputs.
-Additionally, Data Pipelines support automation through task scheduling functionality, helping organizations to ensure that information in ArcGIS Online remains up to date.
+Additionally, Data Pipelines supports automation through task scheduling functionality, helping organizations to ensure that information in ArcGIS Online remains up to date.

 In this blog, we’ll learn from Katie how ArcGIS Data Pipelines has helped the City of Cambridge more efficiently integrate and prepare datasets for use in their ArcGIS Online organization.
 We believe that the insights from our discussion will be beneficial for other local government organizations who are looking to enhance their data management workflows.
 Keep reading to learn about the operational benefits and efficiencies gained by using ArcGIS Data Pipelines.